woosal1337/blog/web-app/source/_posts/type-conversions.md

 11 + 22 = 1122 # wut?
 ```

-- the same case for all of them, let's see how to resolve it
+- The same case for all of them, let's see how to resolve it

-# usage
+# Usage

 ### `int()`

 - p.s `type conversion` functions are supposed to be assigned to the value after usage, else, they do not replace the value of the assigned variable instantly, a.k.a `inplace=False`
-- the function that converts the string type of integers to the integer type of integers. frustrated? no worries, check the examples below
+- The function that converts the string type of integers to the integer type of integers. frustrated? no worries, check the examples below

 ```python
 >>> usr_inp = input("Enter your age: ")